marcelomatus/gilda-add-on/gilda-opts/README.md

 ## How to use

-This add-on provides `gilda_opts` optimizer as a service.
+This add-on provides the `gilda_opts` optimizer as a web service.

 When started, the optimize service will be available in the `GILDAOPTS_ADDR` (5012).